 Give it a Refill

 Before disposing your extinguisher, see if you can refill it.
 No matter what the extinguisher was originally filled with, all fire extinguishers that are made entirely of metal can be refilled or recharged if necessary.
-Your local fire department will have information on how to refill and recharge in your area.
-There are also fire extinguisher recharging companies that can be found online.
+There are fire extinguisher recharging companies that can be found online.
 During recharging, the extinguisher gets the once over to ensure that it is in proper working order and meets the current requirements for fire extinguisher construction and operation.

 The bodies of most fire extinguishers consist of steel, a recyclable material.
 If the extinguisher is empty, squeeze the trigger to ensure that the unit holds no pressure and remove the plastic top and trigger.
 Take the canister to any recycling facility that processes steel.
-If the extinguisher is full or partly full, your local fire company can safely discharge it for you.
+If the extinguisher is full , contact your fire department for instructions on how to discharge the pressure.
 After removing the top, take it to a recycling center.
-Some fire companies even recycle the extinguisher for you.